Yixuan-NeuRA/VIVIAN-VIVE-and-VICON-Integration-for-Adaptive-Network/README.md

 ***VIVIAN_V4.1.0.ipynb*** and ***VIVIAN_CoM_V4.1.ipynb*** use the same model architecture and training strategies.
 The trained model will be saved in the current directory by default.
+Scripts were run and finished in the Jupyter Notebook of the Katana system, a shared computational cluster located at the University of New South Wales.
+Therefore, two scripts can run following the cell order in the Jupyter Notebook.

 # ***Library version:***
 ***numpy:*** 1.26.0